Satisfactory Academic Progress

 - Credits attempted are defined as all classes for which a student receives a grade (D or better), or an F, I, W, WP, WF, NC, GP, S, U, PL, CX, NG, AU, etc.

-- All transfer credit hours accepted from another institution towards the student’s educational program at JWU will be counted as both attempted and completed hours.
+- All transfer credit hours accepted from another institution toward the student’s educational program at JWU will be counted as both attempted and completed hours.

 - The student’s GPA and pace of completion are negatively impacted by course incompletes, withdrawals, failures or repetitions (incompletes, failures and withdrawals count in attempted credits, but not completed).